 Finance for Property Development of PD Rights Projects

 Development finance facility is also used to fund most of the PD schemes

 PD Finance – Permitted development rights

 The plan that is called PDR permitted development rights enables to change and convert office buildings to residential units without applying for planning permission in some cases.

 We at property finance partners work closely with real estate funds and alternative lenders and that offer high LTV as well as JV partnership and equity investments in different PRS projects all over the UK

-To find out how we can help you to raise finance to your PD project, call today on 020 3393 9277
+To find out how we can help you to raise finance for your PD project, call today on 020 3393 9277